Tawera Nikau: Playing career

 As a player, he was known for his high energy, fearless charges and his sometimes terrifying facial expressions while playing.
 In defense he was often seen to be "everywhere"; making a tackle on one side of the field and the following the ball to complete a tackle on the other.

-Nikau suffered a personal tragedy on 5 April 2001, when his wife Letitia committed suicide.
+Nikau suffered a personal tragedy on 5 April 2001, when his wife Letitia died by suicide.
 After taking some time from rugby to spend with his children in New Zealand, Nikau completed the season.
 He won in a charity boxing match in June 2002 against Samoan rugby union footballer Peter Fatialofa, supporting the Yellow Ribbon Fight for Life to prevent youth suicide.

 Representative career

 Between 1989 and 1997 Nikau was a New Zealand national rugby league team representative, although his international career was hindered by a dispute with Richie Blackmore that resulted in his refusal to play in the same side as Blackmore.

 Nikau toured with the New Zealand Māori side in 1996 and 1998 and played at the 1986 Pacific Cup.

 Nikau attended the 2000 World Cup as captain of the Aotearoa Māori side.

+In 2008, Nikau was part of the Pacific Island Barbarians team at the Wheelchair Rugby League World Cup.